PATRIC3/p3_docs/docroot/user_guides/services/variation_analysis_service.md

 ## Results
 ![Variation Service Results Page](../images/variation_service_results_page.png)

 The Variation Service generates several files that are deposited in the Private Workspace in the designated Output Folder.
 These include

-* **bam**.
-The Binary Alignment/Map (BAM) is the companion format of the Sequence Alignment/Map (SAM) format(6).
+* **bam** - a Binary Alignment/Map (BAM) file which is the companion format of the Sequence Alignment/Map (SAM) format.
 A SAM file (.sam) is a tab-delimited text file that contains sequence alignment data.
 The .bam format is compact in size and supports fast retrieval of alignments in specified regions.
 It is optimal for viewing in a genome browser.
-The PATRIC variant analysis service provides a .bam file for each of the read libraries that were loaded.
+A bam file is generated for each of the read libraries that were loaded.
-* **tsv**.
-Tab-separated value file that summarizes the locations of the variants, shows the nucleotide change, and identifies if it was a synonymous or nonsynonymous substitution, or an indel.
+* **tsv** - tab-separated-value file that summarizes the locations of the variants, shows the nucleotide change, and identifies if it was a synonymous or nonsynonymous substitution, or an indel.
 It also identifies the gene, or intergenic region, where the variation occurred.
 A tsv file is generated for each of the read libraries that were loaded.
-*
+* **libs.txt** - text file that describes the libraries used in the comparison.
 *
 *
 *